tagore15/SDCND_P4_ADVANCE_LANE_FINDING/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I found radius of curvature and position of vehicle with respect to center in `RADIUS OF CURVATURE` section of sol.ipynb.
+I found radius of curvature and position of vehicle with respect to center in `RADIUS OF CURVATURE` section of `sol.ipynb`.
 For finding radius I used following formula provided in lessons and also converted pixel number to meter in both x and y direction.

 ![radius_curvature][image11]